Benrahan/SciX/README.md

-# SciX
+# SciX Genies

 This is a Github repository for the UNSW SciX program 'Exploring the human genome' for learning Bioinformatics.

 This tutorial will follow these steps:

 1. Install R and Rstudio
-2. Install R packages
-3. Download Rscript files and RNA sequencing data
+2. Download the files from this github repository
+3. Open the SciX.Genies.Rmd file in RStudio
-4. Differential expression analysis
+4. Perfrom the analysis by follow the instructions
-5. Gene Set Enrichment Analysis
-6. Match differentially expressed genes to Genome Wide Association Studies

 # Overview
 The central dogma of biology states that DNA is transcribed into RNA which is tranlated into protein.
 RNA sequencing allows scientists to infer the proteins being produced within the tissues of an individual.
 By comparing the expression levels of RNA between individuals with disease and healthy controls we can identify potential causes of disease or targets for drug therapies.